backpagepod/backpagepod.github.io/_posts/2021-02-12-episode-12-super-mario-3d-world-katharine-castle.markdown

 ---
 title: "Episode 12: Super Mario 3D World – the best 3D Mario game? (with Katharine Castle)"
 date:   2021-02-12 09:00:00 +0000
+excerpt: "Is it better than Galaxy?
+Definitely not.
+Odyssey?
+Nope.
+But it is still pretty great."
 excerpt_separator: "<!--more-->"
 categories:
 - Episode